chungphb/comparison-of-nosql-databases/An Introduction of NoSQL Databases based on their categories and application industries.md

 ## Citation

 ```
-Chen, Jeang-Kuo, and Wei-Zhe Lee.
-"An Introduction of NoSQL Databases based on their categories and application industries." algorithms 12, no. 5 (2019): 106.
+Chen, J.K. and Lee, W.Z., 2019.
+An Introduction of NoSQL Databases based on their categories and application industries. algorithms, 12(5), p.106.
 ```

 ## Contributions